 2020 Projected Stats: .273/.363/.534 132 wrc+ -5 drs -6.7 UZR 2.4 WAR

 Once a top prospect, Josh Bell found himself heading in the wrong direction after two full seasons in the majors; he had compiled just a 1.5 WAR and appeared to be falling out of favor in Pittsburgh.
 Instead, he completely resurrected himself, raising his slugging percentage by .158, and because of that, nearly tripled his WAR from 2018.
 How did the 27-year-old do it?
 Actually, it’s quite simple; he hit the ball harder (47.1% hard-hit rate) and at a slightly higher launch angle.
 Plus, with data to support his breakout, Bell should be higher on this list, right?
 Well, that’s where it gets complicated.
 After an incredible first half, he regressed significantly with a 101 wrc+ in the second half, as his power (.196 ISO) disappeared as he hit the ball much softer (-11% hard contact rate from the first half).
-Maybe that’s just a sample size, but at the same time, we said the same thing about Jesus Aguillar a year ago- it could be either be a gimmick or a sign that opposing teams have found a way to attack Bell.
+Maybe that’s just a small sample size, but at the same time, we said the same thing about Jesus Aguillar a year ago- it could be either be a gimmick or a sign that opposing teams have found a way to attack Bell.
 I lean with the former, which is why he’s on this list, but until he proves it for another season, the eighth spot is the highest he should be ranked.

 #7: Carlos Santana, Cleveland Indians